karldd/Moire-Card/README.md

 # Moiré Card
-Processing script to create a business card with a Moiré effect
+Processing script to create a business card with a Moiré effect.
+Originally created in 2012.

 ![Moiré Card](/images/1.jpg)
 ![Moiré Card](/images/2.jpg)